boecker-lab/docs.sirius.github.io/docs/_pages/gui.md

 large intense blue squares and as few as possible large intense red squares are a good indication for a correct prediction.

-When hovering with the mouse over these squares the corresponding description of the molecular structure (usually a SMART expression) is displayed.
+When hovering over these squares the corresponding description of the molecular structure (usually a SMART expression) is displayed.
 When clicking on one of these squares, the corresponding atoms in the molecule that belong to this substructure are highlighted.